Folks…

 We ridicule.

-But frankly I don’t know anymore - I’m starting to doubt.
+But frankly I don’t know anymore.
+I’m starting to doubt.
 These theories that have been put forth lately have been challenging, interesting and freshly exciting.
 They’ve been tickling my brain.
 They give me a whole new look at this old, dusty artifact of Karate.

-In fact, these indivduals argue that we have never really understood kata, neither have our teachers, and everyone has simply done kata “the way my sensei said it should be done”.
+These indivduals argue that we have never really understood kata, neither have our teachers, and everyone has simply done kata “the way my sensei said it should be done”.

 But this is about to change, now that a long lost secret is gradually made public.

-People, the secret is…
+The secret is…

 Weapons.

-In short, the kata of Karate were never meant to be done empty-handed.
+In short; the kata of Karate were never meant to be done empty-handed.

 We are supposed to be holding weapons in our Karate kata.
 And honestly, when you look at some of the theories surrounding this connection, you can’t help but enthusiastically agree.